14 Sights in Asti, Italy (with Map and Images)

 Show sight on map

-The former church of San Giuseppe is a building in Asti, which until the eighteenth century, has performed ecclesiastical function.
-In recent years, some restoration and structural consolidation interventions have made it possible to transform it into the city exhibitions and cultural events.
+The former church of San Giuseppe is a building in Asti, which until the eighteenth century, served as an ecclesiastical function.
+In recent years, some restoration and structural consolidation interventions have made it possible to transform it into a venue for exhibitions and cultural events in the city.

 Wikipedia: Ex chiesa di San Giuseppe (Asti) (IT)